terenceng2010/thedrinkinggame/README.md

 Create new game page
 	-> game name
-	-> drinks included
+	-> game type (initial version would only have drunken game) -> drinks included
 	-> location
 		-> auto detect or pick a point from map view